 Polarization

-Naturally, a light wave being an electromagnetic wave, consists of electric field that oscillate in all directions.
-This status of the light is termed unpolarized.
-Polarization is a process that forces the electric field to propagate only along a desired direction.
-This occurs by filtering the light wave; this polarizing filter is termed polaroid.
-The direction of the filtered wave transmitted through the polaroid is the polarizer axis.
+Naturally, since a light wave is an electromagnetic wave, it consists of an electric field that oscillates in all directions.
+This status of the light is called “unpolarized”.
+“Polarization” is a process that forces the electric field to propagate only along a desired direction.
+This occurs by filtering the light wave; this “polarizing filter” is called a “polaroid”.
+The direction of the filtered wave transmitted through the polaroid is the “polarizer axis”.